firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

 ## Creating snapshots

-Now that the microVM is paused, you can create a snapshot.
-Full snapshots always create a complete, resumeable snapshot of the current microVM state and memory.
+Now that the microVM is paused, you can create a snapshot, which can be either a `full` one or a `diff` one.
+Full snapshots always create a complete, resume-able snapshot of the current microVM state and memory.
+Diff snapshots save the current microVM state and the memory dirtied since the last snapshot (full or diff).
+Diff snapshots are not resume-able, but can be merged into a full snapshot using external (provided) tooling.
-`Diff` snapshots functionality is not yet supported.

 ### Creating full snapshots